-Possible lessons for Democrats: advocating gun control can cost you a presidential election.
-Appealing to pro-gun Democrats and independents, the National Rifle Association took credit for Trump’s 2016 victories in big hunting states like Pennsylvania, Ohio, and possibly Florida, Michigan and North Carolina.
+Lesson for Democrats: advocating gun control can cost you Michigan, e Pennsylvania, Florida, Ohio, North Carolina and possibly a presidential election.
+Appealing to pro-gun Democrats and independents, the National Rifle Association took credit for Trump’s 2016 victories in big hunting states.
 That, along with the abandonment of Clinton by anti-Trump Greens and Libertarians in states like Wisconsin may be part of what sealed Hillary Clinton’s fate.

 FBI Director James Comey’s announcement that he was reopening the investigation into Hillary Clinton’s emails probably cost her three or four percentage points and the election in Wisconsin, Michigan, Pennsylvania, Florida, possibly Arizona and even North Carolina, according to a detailed post-election analysis of polling in key states by Fivethirtyeight.com.